 - Discovering hot chimney cakes, Spatzle, and Lebkuchen can transform your experience into something amazing!

-But where to begin when trying to figure out the best European Christmas Markets?
+But where to begin when trying to figure out the best Christmas Markets in Europe?